ChrissyCalliope/documentation-scratchpad/docs/concepts/database_documents.md

 Type | Link | Notes
 --- | --- | ---
 User Guide | [Autoplay Videos](autoplay.md) | Describes Autoplay functionality, including limitations.
 Describes how to configure autoplay on and off.
 (Note: Instructions are tabbed to reflect different device types where applicable.)
-API Guide | [Enable Autoplay Videos](autoplay_api.md) | Describes how to use the API to set autoplay on for a particular user (accompanies code-level documentation, for example in swagger).
+API Guide | [Enable Autoplay for Videos](autoplay_api.md) | Describes how to use the API to set autoplay on for a particular user (accompanies code-level documentation, for example in swagger).
 Release Information | [New and Modified Features: Autoplay](autoplay_rn.md) | Notifies the user that the new autoplay feature is available.

 Possible additional documentation requirements: